Biofuels and their use in vehicles

-Petrol blended with ethanol is now available at petrol stations around New Zealand.
-This availability will increase as oil companies introduce more biofuels to meet the sales targets mandated by Government.
+Petrol blended with ethanol is now increasingly available at petrol stations around New Zealand.
+This availability will increase as oil companies introduce more biofuels.

 Information has been collated on all vehicles, with specific model information for New Zealand new vehicles.